roybens/MEA_Analysis/README.md

 # MEA_Analysis

-<p>MEA_Analysis is a python pipeline which utilizes the [spikeinterface](https://github.com/SpikeInterface) and the kilorsort to get the desired spikes from the mice brain.Our research focused on how the healthy neuron spikes differs from a diseased neuron.</p>
+MEA_Analysis is a python pipeline which utilizes the [spikeinterface](https://github.com/SpikeInterface) and the kilorsort to get the desired spikes from the mice brain.Our research focused on how the healthy neuron spikes differs from a diseased neuron.
 ---
 # Working:
 ###
-<p> We take the readings we have 3 different types _'Network Today'_, _'Network last'_, _'Network Best'_. <br />
+We take the readings we have 3 different types _'Network Today'_, _'Network last'_, _'Network Best'_. <br />
 1.**Network Today:** This refers to the recording of the neuron activity we took on that particular day. <br />
 2.**Network last:** This refers to the number of days since the last recording. <br />
 3.**Network Best:** This refers to the best available neuron spike recording that exists.
-Usually after 20 days we get the best recording.<br /></p>
+Usually after 20 days we get the best recording.<br />
 ---
 # Usage
 ### Data Preprocessing